takahirohonda/symfony-app-example/docker-starter-templates/docker-template-v2/README.md

 # Symfony Docker Template Version 2

-This will create docker containers to run symfony with MySQL.
+This will create docker containers to run Symfony with MySQL.

 ## Get started